guptapranabh/thermo-detect/README.md

 ## Acknowledgements

-- The model on which Thermal Detect is based is the Yolo V8 model by [Ultralytics](https://github.com/ultralytics/ultralytics)
+- The model on which Thermal Detect is based on is the Yolo V8 model by [Ultralytics](https://github.com/ultralytics/ultralytics)

 ---